wangleo1/SADvsNYSE/README.md

  ![returns_vs_HOS](images/returns_HOS.png)

  __Note:__ Removing outliers mitigates the "January Effect" - the annual fall and subsequent rise of security markets during December and January respectively.
-A practice adopted by many corporations in which the firms sell-off all 'losing' investments for taxation purposes, later repurchasing at the begining of the next fiscal year.
+A practice adopted by many corporations in which the firms sell-off all 'losing' investments for taxation purposes, later repurchasing at the beginning of the next fiscal year.

 ## Machine Learning Models